 Treatment Location: Only at MDACC

-Primary objectives: To determine the effect of ruxolitinib in previously untreated, newly diagnosed patients with high-risk CLL/SLL who do not require anti-neoplastic therapy according to the IWCLL 2008 recommendations: a.)
+Primary objectives: To determine the effect of ruxolitinib in patients with high-risk CLL/SLL who do not require anti-neoplastic therapy according to the IWCLL 2008 recommendations and were either previously untreated or treated with Ibrutinib for less than 3 months and were deemed Ibrutinib intolerant: a.)
 On disease burden, and b.)
 The rate of complete response (CR) and partial response (PR) as assessed by the IWCLL 2008 response criteria.
 Secondary objective: To evaluate the time to next treatment of high-risk CLL/SLL who do not require anti-neoplastic therapy according to the IWCLL 2008 recommendations.

 IRB Review and Approval Date: 03/08/2017

 1) Subjects who are able to understand and sign an informed consent document.

 2) Subjects 18 years of age or older.

 3) Subjects must be diagnosed with CLL/SLL and do not meet the IWCLL criteria for treatment

 4) Patients should be previously untreated or have only been treated with single agent ibrutinib therapy for a period of < 3 months and were deemed ibrutinib intolerant.

 5) Patients whose expected time to CLL/SLL treatment, according to our nomogram posted on the leukemia protocol priority list, is two years of less.